Equation#

 objective variable would change if the equation level were moved one unit.

-Equation attributes may be referenced in expressions and can be used to specify
+Equation attributes may be referenced in assignment statements and can be assigned to

 after a model was solved.
 Here the attributes are not accessed via the Python